-REGISTRATION IS CLOSED FOR THE 2017 200 HOUR TEACHER TRAINING!
+REGISTRATION IS OPEN FOR THE 2018 200 HOUR TEACHER TRAINING!

 200 Hour Teacher Training